-The Company will disclose information to the effect that Purchase Explanation Documents have been received from a Purchaser and to the effect that the Board of Directors Period of Deliberation or Independent Committee Period of Deliberation has begun, and will disclose portions of the Necessary Information or other information as deemed appropriate by the independent committee, in accordance with the timely disclosure rules of the Tokyo Stock Exchange.
+The Company shall disclose information to the effect that Purchase Explanation Documents have been received from a Purchaser and to the effect that the Board of Directors Period of Deliberation or Independent Committee Period of Deliberation has begun, and shall disclose portions of the Necessary Information or other information as deemed appropriate by the Independent Committee, in accordance with relevant laws and regulations.

-D) Recommendation of the independent committee
+D) Recommendation of the Independent Committee

-If a Purchaser emerges, the independent committee will provide a recommendation to the Company's Board of Directors as described below.
-If the independent committee provides a recommendation to the Company's Board of Directors in accordance with (i) through (iii), below, or if the independent committee otherwise judges it to be appropriate to do so, the independent committee shall perform disclosure without delay of an overview of such recommendation and other information as the independent committee judges to be appropriate (including the period of and reason for any extension of the Independent Committee Period of Deliberation).
+If a Purchaser emerges, the Independent Committee shall provide a recommendation to the Company's Board of Directors as described below.
+If the Independent Committee provides a recommendation to the Company's Board of Directors in accordance with either (i) or (ii) below, or if the Independent Committee otherwise judges it to be appropriate to do so, the Independent Committee shall perform disclosure without delay of an overview of such recommendation and other information as the Independent Committee judges to be appropriate (including the period of and reason for any extension of the Independent Committee Period of Deliberation).